jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 * Setting Up Base - transitioning to the mid-game.
 * An Eye Toward Expansion

 First off, don't be afraid to just dive into the game and try things out for a couple of games first.
-There's a lot to take in, and a lot of the game's appeal is in exploration and discovery - both in terms of game mechanics and your dupes' world.
-Oh, and "dupes"?
+There's a lot to take in, and a lot of the game's appeal is in exploration and discovery - both in terms of game mechanics and your Dupes' world.
+Oh, and "Dupe"?
 "Dupe" is shorthand for "Duplicant," the race of your adorable little crew members in this game.

 If you wish to follow along with this guide, I'll be basing everything on a run using the world-gen seed `966355023`.
 (Thanks to [this link](https://www.reddit.com/r/Oxygennotincluded/comments/7me2lk/share_your_map_seeds_here/) for the seed.)
 It has an extremely convenient setup for learning the game and works with the new Ranching upgrade.

+To facilitate browsing and reading, this guide has been split across several pages.
+Not that this prevents it from being a wall of text in all places, but it should at least help to reduce that issue significantly.
+When in doubt, refer back to the top of this page - the "Sections" section.

 ---